Coup of Gitarama: Aftermath

 There is academic consensus that the coup was achieved with complicity of Belgian officials.
-Political scientist René Lemarchand wrote in 1970, "Although the evidence is admittedly lacking, there seems little question that the metropolitan government did co-operate on on fairly close basis with the Residency in planning the coup […] if nothing else, the Special Resident must have received unofficial assurance from the Ministry of African Affairs that Brussels would not interfere with the course of action upon which the Hutu leaders were about to embark, no matter how serious the legal implications."
+Political scientist René Lemarchand wrote in 1970, "Although the evidence is admittedly lacking, there seems little question that the metropolitan government did co-operate on a fairly close basis with the Residency in planning the coup […] if nothing else, the Special Resident must have received unofficial assurance from the Ministry of African Affairs that Brussels would not interfere with the course of action upon which the Hutu leaders were about to embark, no matter how serious the legal implications."
 In contrast, international studies scholar Aya Tsuruta wrote in 2017, "A careful reading of the NARA documents reveals that it is not entirely correct to say that Belgium unanimously supported the coup, as some Belgian ministers were seemingly unaware of the possibility of a coup, or, at least, they had disagreements with the local administration."
 A telegram from the United States Embassy in Belgium reported "it is apparent [that the] Belgian administration [in] Ruanda (specifically Harroy) undoubtedly connived at January 28 'coup d'état' without consulting Brussels."
 According to the report, Belgian Foreign Office officials maintained that Harroy seemed responsible for the coup and that he hardly reported on the affair to the metropolitan government.
 The telegram also stated that the Belgian government was considering recalling Harroy because of his actions, but this never occurred.
 Belgium officially denied any involvement in the coup, but the UN was nevertheless angered by the events which had transpired.

 On 1 February the Belgian colonial administration announced that, in the interest of avoiding civil disorder, it would give de facto recognition to the new regime.
 One colonial official stated, "If Kayibanda had not done this, there would have been a lot of trouble, and the United Nations would have had an even bigger mess to answer for."
 The Belgian metropolitan government also expressed its willingness to meet with leaders of the new regime.
 PARMEHUTU leaders exerted control over the government, while Belgian administrators continued to work and advised the ministers of the new regime.
 Despite this, the Belgian government never recognised the Gitarama constitution and indicated that it had no binding force.
 For their part, the Rwandan leaders never widely published the constitution and continued to accept and implement the colonial administration's legislative decisions.